Personal document order

 How do I obtain pre-1991 microfiche records?

 To obtain pre-1991 microfiche records, first check the organisation’s document list to ensure the documents haven’t been recorded.
-If the document(s) appear in the list, you can immediately order copies.
+If the document(s) is in the list, you can immediately order copies.

-If the document(s) don’t appear in the list, please contact the Customer Service Centre on firstname.lastname@example.org and request to convert the company’s microfiche files to Docimage.
+If the document(s) isn’t in the list, please email us at email@example.com and request to convert the company’s microfiche files to Docimage.

 Make sure to include the details of the organisation you’re searching on, specifically: